gtashnik/easyTextCryptor/README.md

 2) copy file easytextcryptor.py to folder C:\Documents and Settings\yourusername

-use keys "windows + R" on your keyboard or use menu: start (windows start button) > run then type in: python easytextcryptor.py
+use keys "windows + R" on your keyboard or use menu: start (windows start button) > run then type in: for GUI version: python easytextcryptorgui.py for console version: python easytextcryptor.py

+in case you use console version:
 3) the window with will open.
 In order to encrypt text type in 1 and press enter.

 4) Copy the text you want to be encrypted.
 Be sure that text CONTAINS ONLY LATIN LETTERS and there are no figures like 123 or characters like !:)@ or so on.